 Perhaps not surprisingly, back in 2019, Gartner found that 81% of consumers refuse to buy from brands they don’t trust.
 So, the big question is how do we build trust?
 You know the answer: Ratings & Reviews.

-But to benefit from that as a private label brand, you need the same volume, quality, and recency of reviews as national brands.
+But to benefit from that as a store brand, you need the same volume, quality, and recency of reviews as national brands.
 How many reviews should launch with?
 Look at your national brand competitors, and make sure you align with them.

 94% of shoppers say they need at least 10 reviews to consider the product credible.
 75% of shoppers look for reviews with three or more sentences.
 And, yes, 85% of shoppers do look at how recent reviews are as part of their decision-making process.